mdn/content/files/en-us/web/api/dommatrix/setmatrixvalue/index.md

 ### Parameters

 - `transformList`
-  - : The list of comma separated transform values as a `DOMString` matrix.
+  - : The list of comma-separated transform values as a `DOMString` matrix.

 ### Return value